I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndis/nf-ndis-ndiscurrentgroupandprocessor.md

      processor number and group number of the current processor.</p>

 ## -remarks
 <p>NDIS drivers call the
     <b>NdisCurrentGroupAndProcessor</b> function to obtain the group-relative processor number and group
     number of the current processor.</p>

-<p>The PROCESSOR_NUMBER structure contains a
-    <b>Group</b> member of type USHORT and a
-    <b>Number</b> member of type UCHAR for group and processor numbers, respectively.
-The group and processor
-    numbers are zero-based values.</p>

-<p>NDIS drivers call the
-    <b>NdisCurrentGroupAndProcessor</b> function to obtain the group-relative processor number and group
-    number of the current processor.</p>

-<p>The PROCESSOR_NUMBER structure contains a
-    <b>Group</b> member of type USHORT and a
-    <b>Number</b> member of type UCHAR for group and processor numbers, respectively.
-The group and processor
-    numbers are zero-based values.</p>

-<p>NDIS drivers call the
-    <b>NdisCurrentGroupAndProcessor</b> function to obtain the group-relative processor number and group
-    number of the current processor.</p>

-<p>The PROCESSOR_NUMBER structure contains a
-    <b>Group</b> member of type USHORT and a
-    <b>Number</b> member of type UCHAR for group and processor numbers, respectively.
-The group and processor
-    numbers are zero-based values.</p>

-<p>NDIS drivers call the
-    <b>NdisCurrentGroupAndProcessor</b> function to obtain the group-relative processor number and group
-    number of the current processor.</p>